All Episodes

 I don't bother doing that because it's not really pertinent to me.

-Some of these things I couldn't tell if a skydiver is more likely to read my report or not.
+Some of these things, I couldn't tell if a skydiver is more likely to read my report or not.

-So those kind of things are meaningless to me, and I don't bother to play around with them because it's expensive to do so.
+So those kind of things are meaningless to me and I don't bother to play around with them because it's expensive to do so.

-However, in interest, you can do some things that are very neat.
+However, in interest you can do some things that are very neat.

-One of the things I've done consistently is to in the interest section to choose two qualities that aid my message getting across, and these are qualities of mind.
+One of the things I've done consistently is to, in the interest section, to choose two qualities that aid my message getting across, and these are qualities of mind.

 So I like the interest area because it allows me to select qualities of mind.

-I chose that the interests would be like most of them, uh sci-fi and fantasy, that the people had to be have a bent towards science fiction, and that the audience also has to have a bent towards comedy.
+So I choose in this case, in this particular ad campaign that got 74%, greater than 74% conversion, I chose that the interests would be, like most of them, sci-fi and fantasy, that the people have a bent towards science fiction, and that the audience also has to have a bent towards comedy.

 If I get those two, I get just the kind of personality that I'm after.

-Usually people that are focused on comedy and science fiction have a very open mind.
+Usually, people that are focused on comedy and science fiction have a very open mind.

-If they're focused on comedy, uh they can they've got a sense of humor, they can they can take a joke, they know when you're you're uh riffing, roiling, and and um uh ruminating on other themes in a humorous manner uh in order to uh pitch to them.
+They know when you're riffing, roiling, and ruminating on other themes in a humorous manner in order to pitch to them.

 They appreciate it.

-And then there's the same there's a uh a complimentary uh part of this with the sci-fi, very open-minded, uh willing to engage the idea that the current reality is not the end all be all, etc.
+Very open-minded, willing to engage the idea that the current reality is not the end-all-be-all, etc., etc.

 And so those minds work very well for me.

-So I've got my behavior that says they've got enough money to uh buy the thing I'm trying to sell.
+So I've got my behavior that says they've got enough money to buy the thing I'm trying to sell.

-I've got my keywords that outline the people that I want to get at that are inclined to buy the thing that I want to sell, and then I get the interest in there to discriminate against people that are too glum to whoop to uh you know, and and too close-minded to uh look at my material.
+Then I get the interest in there to discriminate against people that are too glum to whoop to, you know, and too close-minded to look at my material.

 And so I've got a perfect setup there, a nice little trifecta for doing advertising.

-And you can do this on any product, and we'll we'll we're actually going to use a um a reader's uh site as an example here in the next few videos.
+And we're actually going to use a reader's site as an example here in the next few videos.

-This site is Road to Ruda.org.
+This site is roadtoruda.org.

-It's by um uh Bix Weir.
+It's by Bix Weir.

-Uh that's Road to Ruta, R-O-T-T-A.
+That's Road to Ruta, R-O-T-T-A.

 But there's all different kinds of ways to approach it, so we'll get into doing that.

-Now, and see here's the thing.
+And see, here's the thing.

 That is to say, that is there a Twitter bias towards Hillary that does not like my advertisements because they're so telling, they're so pointed, they're so engaging.

-Um I don't give a rat's ass about Hillary.
+I don't give a rat's ass about Hillary.

-Uh you know, I wouldn't vote for anybody, I don't vote.
+I wouldn't vote for anybody.

-So this is not for me any kind of a political statement.
+So this is not, for me, any kind of a political statement.

 I'm just not a political animal.